truenas/middleware/docs/userguide/freenas_system.rst

 name of the CA, the date and time the CA was created, and the date and time the CA expires.

 If you click the entry for a CA, the following buttons become available:

-* **Edit:** can be used to edit the "Name", "Certificate", "Private Key", or "Serial" of the CA.

 * **Export Certificate:** will prompt to browse to the location, on the system being used to access the FreeNAS® system, to save a copy of the CA's
   X.509 certificate.